mrstefangrimm/GRIS5A/README.md

 ## File structure
 This motion phantom is a (mechanical device) which is controlled by an Arduino (Software) and has an input device (hardware).
-The repository has therefore the subfolders:
+The repository has therefore the sub folders:

 - Mechanics
 - Software
 - Hardware

+## Out of scope

+The body and the four cylindrical probe holders are made out of wood.
+This might be not ideal for your use case.
+Different forms and materials can be imagined.
+The parts can be easily attached and dettached.

-__Works In Progress__
+__Work In Progress__

-A prototype had been built and the final mechanical parts are now 3D printed.

-More to come...
+Still missing: case for the electronics, power supply (parts are under way), platform (still wood)